-TO CLERY ACT OFFENSES IN NEW MEXICO Offense Clery Act Crime Definition(s) followed by Commonly Used and Associated Stat Statute(s) Robbery The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
+GUIDE TO CLERY ACT OFFENSES IN NEW MEXICO Offense Clery Act Crime Definition(s) followed by Commonly Used and Associated State Statute(s) Robbery The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
 30-16-2 Robbery consists of the theft of anything of value from the Robbery person of another or from the immediate control of another, by use or threatened use of force or violence.
 Aggravated An unlawful attack by one person upon another for the purpose Assault of inflicting severe or aggravated bodily injury.
 Factors to consider: 1.) type of weapon employed or use of an object as a weapon, 2.) seriousness of the injury, 3.) intent to cause serious injury.
 Count one offense per victim.
-Aggravated assault consists of either: 1.) unlawfully assaulting 30-3-2 or striking at another with a deadly weapon; 2.) committing Aggravated assault by threatening or menacing another while wearing a Assault mask, hood, robe or other covering upon the face, head or body, or while disguised in any manner, so as to conceal identity; or 5 3.) willfully and intentionally assaulting another with intent to Primary Crimes commit any felony. Ç 30-3-3 Assault with intent to commit a violent felony consists of any ary Assault With person assaulting another with intent to kill or commit any Ë Intent murder, mayhem, criminal sexual penetration in the first, Ь To Commit A second or third degree, robbery or burglary.
-Violent Felony 30-3-5 Aggravated battery consists of unlawful touching or Aggravated application of force to the person of another with intent to Battery injure that person or another.
-Burglary The unlawful entry of a structure to commit a felony or a theft. , Elements include: 1.) forcible entry, 2.) unlawful entry - no force or 3.) attempted forcible entry.
+Aggravated assault consists of either: 1.) unlawfully assaulting 30-3-2 or striking at another with a deadly weapon; 2.) committing Aggravated assault by threatening or menacing another while wearing a Assault mask, hood, robe or other covering upon the face, head or body, or while disguised in any manner, so as to conceal identity; or me 3.) willfully and intentionally assaulting another with intent to commit any felony.
+Primary Crimes Assault With Intent ary To Commit A person assaulting another with intent to kill or commit any rim Violent Felony murder, mayhem, criminal sexual penetration in the first, Д second or third degree, robbery or burglary.
+30-3-5 Aggravated battery consists of unlawful touching or Aggravated application of force to the person of another with intent to Battery injure that person or another.
+Burglary The unlawful entry of a structure to commit a felony or a theft.
+Elements include: 1.) forcible entry, 2.) unlawful entry - no force or 3.) attempted forcible entry.
 30-16-3 Burglary consists of the unauthorized entry of any dwelling or Burglary other structure, movable or immovable, with intent to commit a felony or theft therein Aggravated burglary consists of the unauthorized entry of any dwelling or other 30-16-4 structure, movable or immovable, with intent to commit any felony or theft Aggravated therein and the person either: 1.) is armed with a deadly weapon; 2.) after Burglary entering, arms himself with a deadly weapon; or 3.) commits a battery upon any person while in such place, or in entering or leaving such place.
 Motor Vehicle The theft or attempted theft of a motor vehicle.
 Count one offense for each Theft stolen vehicle.